toddbranch/ECE382/notes/L3/index.md

 The first 3 bits will always be `001`.
 Next, we'll find the condition code - `111`.
 Finally, we need to calculate the PC offset - -26 in our case, since the PC increments immediately when we execute an instruction.
 Remember, we're jumping 2x the sign-extended offset.
 So our jump is going to be -13 or `1111110011`.
 So our hand-assembled machine code instruction is `0011 1111 1111 0011` or `f3 3f` in little-endian hex.

+Luckily, when we're writing assembly we don't have to worry about calculating the PC offset - the assembler does that work for us!
+That's why labels are so useful.

 Let's try a two-operand instruction - `mov r10, r9` - from our disassembly, `c026:	09 4a       	mov	r10,	r9`.

 The first 4 bits are the opcode, which we'll look up - it's `0100`.
 Next, we need to indicate the source register - r10, which is `1010` in binary.
 Next, we need to know the addressing mode of the destination.
 It's Register Direct - `0`, it only needs a single bit because there are only two ways the destination can be addressed.
 Next, we need to know if it's a byte or word instruction.
 It's a word, so `0`.
 Finally, source addressing mode - also Register Direct, so `00`.
 Finally, we need the destination register, r9 - `1001`.
 So our hand-assembled machine code instruction is `0100 1010 0000 1001` or `09 4a` in little-endian hex.